-Opening a checking account, whether a personal or business checking account, is a relatively easy process as long as you’re prepared with the right information.
+Opening a checking account, whether it’s a personal or business checking account, is relatively easy.
 It becomes even easier when you know what to expect.
-To open a checking account, you can head over to your bank or credit union of choice.
-Even better, you can open an account online from the comfort of your own home.
-This option has become increasingly popular among financial institutions.
+To open a checking account, you can either head over to your bank or credit union of choice or, in most cases, open an account online.
+The real challenge is in figuring out which option is right for you.

 How to Choose a Checking Account